-In principle this means that climate change can also include global cooling, and even an ice age, as some scientists predict may occur if the salinity of the sea is altered to such an extent that the flow of the North Atlantic Gulf Stream is interrupted.
+In principle this means that climate change could also include global cooling, and even an ice age, as some scientists predict may occur if the salinity of the sea is altered to such an extent that the thermohaline circulation which underlies the flow of the North Atlantic Gulf Stream is interrupted.

 In contrast, the IPCC defines climate change as "any change in climate over time, whether due to natural variability or as a result of human activity".
-(IPCC 2007a: 2) It furthermore states, however, that "warming of the climate system is unequivocal, as is now evident from observations of increases in global average air and ocean temperatures, widespread melting of snow and ice, and rising global average sea level" (IPCC 2007a: 5), and to this it adds the following:
+(IPCC 2007a: 2) It furthermore states, however, that "warming of the climate system is unequivocal, as is now evident from observations of increases in global average air and ocean temperatures, widespread melting of snow and ice, and rising global average sea level" (IPCC 2007a: 5), and adds: